Combinatorial descriptions of biclosed sets in affine type: Background

 Closed sets in $\Phi^+$ may now be characterized as those sets $B$ such that for each full rank 2 subsystem $\Phi'$ and for any ordering on $\Phi'_+$ as above, the intersection $B\cap \Phi'$ is an interval in the order.
 Similarly, biclosed sets in $\Phi^+$ are exactly those sets such that $B\cap \Phi'$ is either a down-set in the order, or an up-set in the order, for all full rank 2 subsystems $\Phi'$.

 \begin{remark} There are global total orders on $\Phi^+$ which restrict to an order as above on each rank two subsystem.
-Such a total order is called a \newword{reflection order}; we do not make use of the theory of reflection orders. \end{remark}
+Such a total order is called a \newword{reflection order}; we do not make use of the theory of reflection orders.
+The interested reader can refer to \cite{Bjorner2005} or \cite{Dyer2019}. \end{remark}

 \begin{eg} Consider \Cref{fig:reflorder}, a diagram of the $\tA_1$ root system.
 The set $\{\alpha_0+n\delta : n\geq 0\}$, shaded blue in the figure, is a biclosed set since it is a down-set in the ordering shown below the figure.
 Other biclosed sets include $\{\alpha_1, \alpha_1+\delta\}$ and $\Phi^+\setminus \{\alpha_0\}$, which are both up-sets in the order.
 The former of these is finite (since it has 2 elements) and the latter is cofinite (since its complement has 1 element).
 The biclosed set shown in the figure is neither finite nor cofinite. \end{eg}